April 20, 2017

 by Chuck Doran

-The word “ombudsman” comes from a Swedish term that dates back to 1809, when the Swedish parliament decided to protect citizens’ rights by establishing a supervisory agency independent of the government.
-Dictionaries differ about the word’s origin, but many in the field prefer one scholar’s definition of the ombudsman (or ombuds or ombudsperson) as “a person who has an ear to the people.”
+The word “ombudsman” comes from a Swedish term that dates back to 1809, when the Swedish parliament decided to protect citizens’ rights by establishing an agency independent of the government.
+Dictionaries differ about the word’s origin, but many in the field prefer one scholar’s definition of the ombuds (or ombudsperson) as “a person who has an ear to the people.”

-I’ve been mediating and training in the dispute resolution field since 1994, finding, like many others, great fulfillment and purpose in my work.
-While my devotion to mediation has grown in that time, I’ve found that working as an ombuds has allowed me to expand my mediation skills in an entirely new and challenging way.
+I’ve been mediating and training in the dispute resolution field since 1992, finding, like many others, great fulfillment and purpose in my work.
+While my devotion to mediation has grown in that time, I’ve found that working as an ombuds has allowed me to expand my skills in an entirely new and systematic way.

-My work as an ombuds began in 1995, when I completed “Ombuds 101” (now called “Foundations of Organizational Ombudsman Practice”) with the International Ombuds Association.
+My work as an ombuds began in 1995, when I completed “Ombuds 101” (now called “Foundations of Organizational Ombuds Practice”) with the International Ombuds Association (IOA).
 The Foundations course gives academics, administrators, mediators, and others information on how to set up and execute an effective ombuds office.
-Since then, I have served as a “classical” ombudsman as chair of NE-ACR’s Ombudsman Service and as an external “organizational” ombuds with a number of companies in Boston and an R1 University in the US.
+Since then, I have served as a “classical” ombuds and as chair of NE-ACR’s Ombuds Service, also as an outsourced “organizational” ombuds with several organizations in the US.
+I also became a Certified Organizational Ombuds Practitioner with the IOA in 2021.

-Recognizing that consumers of mediation, arbitration, and other ADR processes had no way to register their concerns or complaints, I worked with Dina Eisenberg, Ros Cresswell, and others to establish NEACR’s Ombuds Program in 2005.
-As chair of that program, I function within a classical ombuds model, fielding complaints — about how an ADR process was managed by the provider, not about the outcome — from ADR consumers who are dissatisfied with the services of an ADR practitioner based in New England.
+Recognizing that consumers of mediation, arbitration, and other ADR processes had no way to register their concerns or complaints, I worked with Dina Eisenberg, Ros Cresswell, and others to establish an ombuds program within the New England Chapter of the Association for Conflict Resolution (NEACR) in 2005.
+As chair of that program, I functioned within a classical ombuds model, fielding complaints — about how an ADR process was managed by the provider, not about the outcome – from ADR consumers who were dissatisfied with the services of an ADR practitioner based in New England.

-I also worked as an external organizational ombuds with a national company based in Boston, where my task is to surface and resolve work-related issues for more than 800 employees.
-I’ll focus on my work as an organizational ombuds in this article.
+I also work as an outsourced organizational ombuds with several organizations throughout the US and the world, where my role is to surface and resolve work-related issues raised by employees.
+I’ll focus on my work as an outsourced organizational ombuds in this article.

-Four principles govern my work as an organizational ombuds:
+Four principles govern my work as an outsourced organizational ombuds:

 For employees, the benefits are many.
-Companies with organizational ombuds report that their workers appreciate having a confidential, company-sanctioned avenue to express concerns, review policies, explore options, and resolve conflicts.
-The ombuds’ adherence to strict confidentiality helps ease employees’ fear of retaliation, and the informality of the process, literally and figuratively separate from corporate rules and structures, can encourage people to work through their concerns early on, before conflicts escalate into formal complaints against another employee or the employer.
+Companies with an organizational ombuds resource report that their workers appreciate having a confidential, company-sanctioned avenue to express concerns, review policies, explore options, and resolve conflicts.
+The ombuds’ adherence to strict confidentiality helps ease employees’ fear of retaliation, and the informality of the process, literally and figuratively, that is separate from corporate rules and structures, can encourage people to work through their concerns early on, before conflicts escalate into formal complaints against another employee or the employer.

 Management also benefits from the ombuds’ regular direct reports about issues and trends, reports that provide an opportunity to address these worries early and often, before they hurt productivity, lower morale, or fester into a lawsuit.
 Having an established, confidential, and anonymous function also helps businesses comply with requirements outlined in the Sarbanes-Oxley Act, the US Sentencing Guidelines, and other rules that require companies to provide confidential and independent channels for employees to express concerns.

-There are two primary types of organizational ombuds – internal and external.
-Internal ombuds are usually full-time employees who run an independent office within a company.
-They are often selected from within the company because they’re familiar with the corporate culture and generally viewed by employees and management as knowledgeable, approachable, and trustworthy.
-If an internal ombuds is part time and performs another job for the company, the other role must not compromise the independence, neutrality, confidentiality, or informality of the ombuds role.
-IOA’s bylaws and membership form state that an internal ombudsman cannot also have a role “which would make him or her an agent of the organization for the purposes of notice.”
+There are two primary types of organizational ombuds – in-house and outsourced.
+In-house ombuds are usually full-time employees who run an independent office within a company.
+They are often selected from within the company because they’re familiar with the corporate culture and viewed by employees and management as knowledgeable, approachable, and trustworthy.
+If an in-house ombuds is part-time and performs another job for the company, the other role must not compromise the independence, impartiality, confidentiality, or informality of the ombuds role.
+IOA’s Standards of Practice state that an in-house ombuds cannot also have a role “that compromises, or could be reasonably perceived as compromising, the Ombuds’ independence.
+If the Ombuds has non-ombuds duties, those duties must not interfere with their ombuds duties.
+The Ombuds must clearly communicate when they are and are not acting as the Ombuds.”
+(Independence 2.4)

-Mediators looking to make a living in this field may be interested to know that today there are more, and usually more long-lasting, job opportunities for ombuds than for mediators.
-This is due, in large part, to the fact that while most mediations are short-term, goal-oriented processes, the work of an organizational ombuds can stretch over many years, as the ombuds learns to understand a corporation’s culture and builds long-term, trusting relationships with both managers and employees.
+Mediators looking to make a living in this field may be interested to know that today there are more, and usually more long-lasting, opportunities for ombuds than for mediators.
+This is due, in part, to the fact that while most mediations are short-term, goal-oriented processes, the work of an organizational ombuds can stretch over many years, as the ombuds learns to understand a corporation’s culture and builds long-term trustful relationships with both leadership and employees.

-For mediators considering ombuds work, I suggest researching the role thoroughly and taking time to meet with internal and external ombuds at companies, universities, and governmental agencies.
-I’ve found that two things are true with most of the ombuds I know 1.) they eat lunch every day and 2.) they are willing to talk with aspiring practitioners about their work (over lunch).
-I also suggest joining the International Ombuds Association (http://www.ombudsassociation.org), taking IOA’s Foundations of Organizational Ombuds Practice, and checking online resources, including Tom Kosakowski’s blog, (www.ombuds-blog.blogspot.com), that provide current and future practitioners with up-to-date information.
+For mediators considering ombuds work, I suggest researching the role thoroughly and taking time to meet with in-house and outsourced ombuds at companies, universities, and governmental agencies.
+I’ve found that two things are true with most of the ombuds I know – one, they eat lunch on most days and two, they are willing to talk with aspiring practitioners about their work (over lunch – even a virtual lunch).
+I also suggest joining the International Ombuds Association (http://www.ombudsassociation.org), taking IOA’s Foundations of Organizational Ombuds Practice course, and checking online resources, including Tom Kosakowski’s blog, (www.ombuds-blog.blogspot.com), that provide current and future ombuds with up-to-date information.

 Chuck Doran is a mediator, Certified Organizational Ombuds Practitioner (CO-OP), and the founder of MWI in Boston.
 He can be reached at email@example.com.